Introduction to Bot Framework Composer

 Advantage of developing bots with Composer

-A major difference between the current version of the Bot Framework SDK and Composer is that the apps created using Composer uses the Adaptive dialog format, a JSON specification shared by many tools provided by the Bot Framework.
-More information about Adaptive dialog is available here.
+Apps created with Composer uses the Adaptive dialog format, a JSON specification shared by many tools provided by the Bot Framework.

 The Composer bot projects contain reusable assets in the form of JSON and Markdown files that can be bundled and packaged with a bot's source code.
 These can be checked into source control systems and deployed along with code updates, such as dialogs, language understanding (LU) training data, and message templates.